JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 ### Connecting to a View

-Before we move on to reacting to and validating user gestures in controls, let's create a simple interactor that will automatically update a UILabel when a property value changes:
+Before we move on to reacting to and validating user gestures in controls, let's create a simple interactor that will automatically update a UILabel when a property value changes.
+Of course, the principles do not just apply to UILabels; we could equally use similar code for any UIView subclass.

 ```swift
 public protocol ViewInteractorProtocol